Vegan Irish Oatmeal Layer Cake

-I have not attempted to make an Irish oatmeal cake ever again.
-Until last weekend.
-Seemed like the perfect time with St. Patrick's Day coming up.
-Well, this one turned out awesome.
+For years I did not attempt to make an Irish oatmeal cake.
+But then one St. Patrick's Day a few years back I made one and it turned out awesome.
 No pile of crumbs, just a beautiful delicious cake.
-I sweetened the cake with dates and a bit of cinnamon and it tasted almost caramel like.
-The nutty oats paired well with it, and gave it a lovely texture.
+I sweeten the cake with dates and a bit of cinnamon and it tastes almost caramel like.
+The nutty oats pair well with it, and give it a lovely texture.

-I frosted it with a date caramel frosting, like the cake I had tried to make when I was younger.
-It was sooo good.
+I frost it with a date caramel frosting, like the cake I had tried to make when I was younger.
+It is sooo good.
 No more being scared of oatmeal cakes.
-It is a shame I waited so long to make one.
-This cake was delicious!
+It is a shame I waited so many years to make one.
+But I have been making it the past few years now.
+This cake is delicious!
 I am a big oatmeal lover, and it was nice to enjoy it in another way besides just my morning oatmeal.

 Vegan Irish Oatmeal Layer Cake